ggerganov/llama.cpp/docs/build.md

 Check [Optimizing and Running LLaMA2 on Intel® CPU](https://www.intel.com/content/www/us/en/content-details/791610/optimizing-and-running-llama2-on-intel-cpu.html) for more information.

-### CUDA
+## CUDA

-This provides GPU acceleration using the CUDA cores of your Nvidia GPU.
+This provides GPU acceleration using an NVIDIA GPU.
 Make sure to have the CUDA toolkit installed.
 You can download it from your Linux distro's package manager (e.g. `apt install nvidia-cuda-toolkit`) or from here: [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

-For Jetson user, if you have Jetson Orin, you can try this: [Offical Support](https://www.jetson-ai-lab.com/tutorial_text-generation.html).
-If you are using an old model(nano/TX2), need some additional operations before compiling.

 - Using `CMake`: